ApostleMythus/ZodiacRex/README.md

 - 👋 Hi, I’m @ZodiacRex Aka Carl.
 - 👀 I’m Interested In Growing My Discord Server And Creating A Bot (Currently Working).
 - 🌱 I’m Currently Learning Nothing, I Am A Computer Programmer, Coder.
+- 😃 Looking For A Coder To Help Me With My Bot In Visual Studio Code, And More.
 - 💞️ I’m Looking To Collaborate On A Server, Partnership With My Discord Server.
 - 📫 How To Reach Me: ZodiacRex#6412 (Discord Username)